[ Main contents start here ]

 We disclose the Engagement Score as one of our human capital KPIs, and by quantitatively measuring progress, we aim to enhance various initiatives.

-The engagement scores for the past four years were 71% in FY2020, 73% in FY2021, 73% in FY2022, and 73% in FY2023.
+The engagement scores for the past five years were 71% in FY2020, 73% in FY2021, 73% in FY2022, 73% in FY2023, and 76% in FY2024.

 Engagement Score